fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-fixm-extension/create-extension-content.md

     [Add Schema Description and Tags](how-to-create-fixm-extension/create-an-extension-root-package?id=add-schema-description-and-tags).
     As described in that section, the following tags should be added:

     a.
-An attributeFormDefault tag set to: “unqualified”.
+An attributeFormDefault tag set to: `unqualified`.

     b.
-An elementFormDefault tag to: “qualified”.
+An elementFormDefault tag to: `qualified`.

     c.
 A version tag set to an appropriate version for your Extension (`1.0.0` for this example).